vmaineng/social-media-automation/README.md

 ## Styling

 This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
 You can use whatever css framework you prefer.
 See the [Vite docs on css](https://vitejs.dev/guide/features.html#css) for more information.

+## Project Goals

+### Learning Goals
+- Learn Python and Flask for backend development.
+- Gain experience working with APIs (e.g., Twitter API, Instagram API).
+- Understand how to deploy applications on cloud platforms to AWS.

+### Career Goals
+- Build a project that demonstrates my ability to automate workflows, which is relevant for roles in DevOps or software engineering.
+- Create a portfolio piece that showcases my coding skills and problem-solving abilities.

+### Impact Goals
+- Be able to scale for other users and small business to use to save time by automating their social media posting.
+- Share this project as an open-source tool so others can benefit from it.